-

 Are there any unconventional hydrocarbon resources (such as shale gas) being developed and produced and is there a separate regulatory regime for those unconventional resources?

-Unconventional hydrocarbon resources, such as shale oil and gas, extra-heavy oil, natural bitumen (oil sands), tight oil and gas etc. are not being exploited in the Greek territory.
-Shale oil and gas are explicitly exempted from the scope of application of the Hydrocarbons Law.
+Unconventional hydrocarbon resources, including shale oil and gas, extra-heavy oil, natural bitumen (oil sands), or tight oil and gas, are not currently exploited within Greek territory.
+Shale oil and gas are expressly excluded from the scope of application of the Hydrocarbons Law.

 -